 We find that the nucleation mode is dominated by secondary particles with an average fraction of 84% contribution to the nucleation mode and 47% contribution to the total UFP (Fig. 5B-C).
-The primary nucleation mode particles are about two times higher in concentration in spring and summer compared to the colder seasons, with two peaks related to traffic rush hours as observed for the UFPs (Rönkkö et al., 2017), consistent with increased traffic volume in summer (FEDRO, 2021).
+The primary nucleation mode particles are about two times higher in concentration in spring and summer compared to the colder seasons, with two peaks related to traffic rush hours as observed for the UFPs (Rönkkö et al., 2017).
 In comparison, the secondary fraction shows distinct seasonal patterns with a peak during midday only during warm seasons.
 Midday peaks are attributed to NPF events which are most intense during daytime - peak solar radiation (more details in section 4.4).
 Besides the NPF related peak during midday in warm seasons, the nucleation mode also exhibits a morning (all seasons) and evening peak (fall and winter season).
-The evening peak could be caused by biomass burning especially in winter (Casquero-Vera et al.,

-490 2021; Grange et al., 2020).
-The morning maximum of nucleation mode secondary particles occurs 1 to 2 hours after the peak of non-volatile primary traffic particles which suggests their atmospheric processing (Fig. 5F).
+The evening peak could be caused by biomass burning especially in winter (Casquero-Vera et al., 2021; Grange et al., 2020).
+The morning maximum of nucleation mode secondary particles occurs 1 to 2 hours after the peak of non-volatile primary traffic particles (Fig. 5F).
+Volatility and size suggest a secondary processing.
 The time lag indicates that it is not dominated by nucleation happening immediately after emission as the hot exhaust cools.
 Instead, it requires the accumulation of emitted vapors and/or chemical processing of these vapors.

 In the Aitken mode, compared to the nucleation mode, we observe a higher contribution of primary particles, although the average fraction does not exceed 25% (Fig. 5C).
 In addition, while the primary Aitken mode particles display rush hour peaks, the secondary particles show a rather constant diurnal cycle (Fig. 5E).
 Primary Aitken mode particles originate from anthropogenic sources, i.e., traffic and residential wood burning.
-The secondary fraction is expected to comprise processed secondary particles emitted within a much larger spatial area (Seinfeld and Pandis, 2016).
+The secondary fraction is expected to comprise processed secondary particles emitted within a much larger spatial area (Seinfeld and Pandis, 2012).